Harriet Fuller Rust Grant

 USE THIS FORM TO SUBMIT A NOMINATION

 Nominations can be sent to the office or you can scan and send the form by e-mail.
-Please include the individual’s name, a list of contributions made to Downtown Bloomington (details including dates is key), and your comments on your nominees’ outstanding qualities.
+Please include the individual’s name, a list of contributions made to Downtown Bloomington (details including dates are key), and your comments on your nominees’ outstanding qualities.
 Please include YOUR contact information so we may contact you if we have further questions.

 2015-2016 – Joel Alan Neal